wongsingfo/cse234-w25-PA/pa3/README.md

 Now let's work on a new popular model: `DeepSeek-V3`.
 The configuration of this model is provided in the file `deepseek_v3_config.json`.
 Can you use your previous function to analyze this model?

 If not, write a new function `model_training_cost_analysis_deepseek` to analyze the cost of `DeepSeek-V3`.
-Based on your analysis, give some advantages of MoE models.
+Based on your analysis, give some advantages of MoE models (submitted as a Markdown file named part2/moe.md).

 Just a reference: Deepseek *claims* that they can train such a good model using 5 million dollar.